Sohanur-Rahman642/CSE499-09-Tripper-Android-/README.md

 # CSE499-09-TourGuide
-This is an android based smart system about to find tour guide which is being instructed by Mohammad Ashrafuzzaman Khan
+This is an android based smart system about finding tour guides, which is being instructed by Mohammad Ashrafuzzaman Khan